-Why do I have to have the latest and greatest phone?
-(There may be cheaper or older phones that have all of the features you actually use!
+- Why do I have to have the latest and greatest phone?
+(There may be cheaper or older phones with all of the features you actually use!
 Or maybe you could skip the upgrade just once?)

 And then there is the most crucial question – What else could I do with the money I’d save?

 You will still need to pay for a cell phone plan, but you might be able to reduce the cost significantly.
 Your bill might drop by 50% or more – depending on the service you choose.
 And you can still have unlimited calls/texts and plenty of data each month.

 But you’re going to have to learn about low-cost options and keep an open mind.
 You’ll also have to decide what is most important to you – your current phone and plan or more money.
 Maybe a lot more money.

 There are times when it makes sense to stick with the “big” carriers.
 But for most people, the long-term contracts and the high cost of service just doesn’t make sense.